PolydataPL/PolydataPL.github.io/pages/privacy.md

 ## Updates to Our Privacy Policy

-*We may update this Privacy Policy from time to time.* Any changes to this Privacy Policy will be posted on this page.
+*We may update this Privacy Policy from time to time.
+Any changes to this Privacy Policy will be posted on this page.*

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at biuro [at] polydata.pl.
+If you have any questions about this Privacy Policy, please contact us at email privacy[at]polydata.pl.